Global Threat Assessment 2021

 Technology

-Online service providers must take a ‘safety by design’ approach for services aimed at children.
+Online service providers must take a ‘Safety by Design’ approach for services aimed at children.

 Online service providers should publish regular transparency reports.